mason1939/sqlzoo_solution/README.md

         (select * from route where company='LRT' and num='12') b
         on (a.num=b.num and a.company=b.company)
 ```
-Given the join condition, DB will generate all combinations of stops in table a and table b, i.e. (a.stop,b.stop) pairs.
+Given the join conditions, DB will generate all combinations of stops in table a and table b, i.e. (a.stop,b.stop) pairs.

 It's called Cartesian product.
 ```sql
 select a.company,a.num,a.pos,a.stop,b.stop